 One of America’s most distinguished, versatile and dynamic conductors, Joseph Giunta is a musician of international acclaim.
 He is recognized as an important American conductor for his innovative programming and for his compelling interpretations of traditional as well as new music.
 His musical depth combined with his boundless energy and contagious enthusiasm makes him one of the most respected and successful orchestra leaders in the United States.

-Giunta has been the Music Director of the Des Moines Symphony for twenty-five years and is currently riding the crest of the most successful era in the Orchestra’s rich history.
+Giunta has been the Music Director of the Des Moines Symphony for twenty-eight years and is currently riding the crest of the most successful era in the Orchestra’s rich history.
 He has transformed the Orchestra into one of the finest regional orchestras in America.

 Over the past three decades, he held a similar position with the Waterloo-Cedar Falls Symphony for fourteen seasons, and has guest conducted many of the great orchestras of the world including the Chicago Symphony, the Minnesota Orchestra, the London Philharmonic and the Philharmonia Orchestra of London.
 In the United States, he has also conducted the orchestras of Indianapolis, Nashville, North Carolina, Charlotte, Florida and Vermont, among others.
 He has also conducted orchestras in Mexico, South America, Europe, Canada, Japan and the United Kingdom.

 In 2010, he conducted the Iowa debut of Beyond the Score, a partnership between the Des Moines Symphony and the Chicago Symphony Orchestra.

 In 2007, invited to substitute for Kurt Masur, Giunta guest-conducted the Orquesta Sinfonica Brasileira in Rio de Janeiro in the famed Theatro Municipal.
 His two performances were sold out and received multiple standing ovations.
 He also conducted the SODRE Orchestra in Montevideo, Uruguay to critical acclaim.
 One critic wrote “Giunta moves like a ballet dancer.
 He has a dignified and refined technique with great passion and command for the music.
 The orchestra sounded energized and unified under Giunta’s thoughtful and persuasive baton.”

 In the fall of 2010, Giunta served as a judge at the BNDES International Piano Competition in Rio de Janiero, also conducting several concerto rounds and the Grand Finale Concert.